Overview

 System Configuration

-In HSE’s solar thermal system, unpressurized air serves as the heat transfer medium, instead of the currently common molten salt.
-The air is heated by concentrated solar radiation in the newly developed receiver, which is closed to the environment.
-Heat is stored in modular solid-state storage units.
-This makes the energy available for several hours when the sun is not shining.
-This configuration not only reduces the system’s complexity but also its acquisition and operating costs.
+In HSE’s solar thermal plant, unpressurized air serves as the heat transfer medium, instead of liquid salt as is currently common.
+The air is heated by concentrated solar radiation in the newly developed, environmentally closed receiver.
+The heat is stored in modularly arranged solid storage units.
+This makes the energy available for several hours, even when the sun is not shining.
+This configuration not only reduces the complexity of the plant, but also the acquisition and operating costs.

 The hot air can be used day and night either directly as process heat or for steam generation.
 The steam drives a steam turbine with a generator for electricity production or supplies heat to an industrial process.